NYFA’s 2025 Hall of Fame Benefit

 This celebration is a tribute to the spirit of creativity and dedication that embodies NYFA’s mission.

-The 2025 Hall of Fame Benefit will take place on Tuesday, March 18, 2025 at Gotham Hall in Manhattan.
+The 2025 Hall of Fame Benefit was held on Tuesday, March 18, 2025 at Gotham Hall in Manhattan.

 Inductees: